5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

     ...
 ~~~

-A> 104?
+I> 104?
 Why not 4, the standard Windows code for a crashed application?
 The distinction is useful.
 An exit code of 104 will tell us  MyApp's trap caught and reported the crash.
 An exit code of 4 tells you even the trap failed!

 We want to establish general error trapping as soon as possible, but we also need to know where to save crash files etc. That means we start right after having instantiated the INI file, because that's where we get this kind of information from.
 For establishing error trapping we need to set `⎕TRAP`.
 Because we want to make sure that any function down the stack can pass a certain error up to the next definition of `⎕TRAP` (see the `⎕TRAP` help, options "C" and "N") it is vitally important not only set to set but also to _localyze_ `⎕TRAP` in `StartFromCmdLine`